Vishiii09/Angular-Unit-Testing/README.md

 <img width="696" alt="image" src="https://github.com/Vishiii09/angular-unit-testing/assets/42347700/563a8921-9913-42e0-9ff1-1a444d5159e9">

-If you want logger method to be called.
+If you want logger method to be called with spyObject.

-use callThrough()
+use callThrough() - It will spy on log method and also call log method.
 <img width="841" alt="image" src="https://github.com/Vishiii09/angular-unit-testing/assets/42347700/46a71983-f327-46ca-bbe8-75c69f3ab208">